chevereto/v4-docs/guides/docker/README.md

 ## Setup namespace

-A [namespace](https://github.com/chevereto/docker/blob/4.0/docs/NAMESPACE.md) is a file containing instance scoped variables.
-Create a namespace for each one of the Chevereto instances you want to deploy.
+Create a [namespace](https://github.com/chevereto/docker/blob/4.0/docs/NAMESPACE.md) for each one of the Chevereto instances you want to deploy.

 To create the `example` namespace for `img.chevereto.dev` hostname: